chsanford/Spliceman-Beta/readme.md

 N is the number or simply as "N"), the location of the mutation on the chromosome as an integer, the base pair of the wild type, and the base pair of the mutant type, with each input separated by white space.
+A maximum of five mutations can be entered in the text box.

 For larger inputs, enter the data in a VCF file.
 The first column must be the the chromosome number (writted as "chrN" or "N"), the second the